A Structural Condition on Point Sets with Few Distinct Dot Products: Dot products between a line and circle

-\begin{proof} Scaling and rotating a configuration of points does not change the number of dot products.
-So, we can assume all points lie on the union of the unit circle and the $x$-axis.
-In fact, we can assume the points are on the positive $x$-axis, since we can only consider the points on the line that are on the more popular side of the origin, of which there must be still $\sim M$, and then rotate accordingly.
+Scaling and rotating a configuration of points does not change the number of distinct dot products.
+Thus, we can assume all points in $C$ lie on the unit circle and all points in $L$ lie on the $x$-axis.